-2. You Should Flush The Semen Out With Lukewarm Water Stat
+2. Flush The Semen Out Of Your Eye With Lukewarm Water, Stat

 "Try to flush out your eye with water as soon as possible," Dr. Megan Stubbs, EdD, a doctor of education and a sex and relationship expert, tells Bustle.
 "It may feel like there is some serious damage to your eye, but it just usually ends up being irritated for a while."

 As for how long your eye is irritated depends on your body's reaction to the cum, according to Dr. Stubbs.
 Also semen clumps pretty quickly, which is something to keep in mind.
 The sooner you get it out, the less likely it will be a major issue on the pain front.

 It should be noted that semen in your eye will burn like hell, like a cross between burning and someone having elbowed you in the eye.
 There’s this weird dull pain entangled with stinging.
 But luckily, the feeling can be minimized if you act fast.

 "The longer the ejaculate is in the eye, the longer/stronger the symptoms can be," Dr. Stubbs says.
 While your reaction might be to rub your eye after rinsing it, don't.
 It will just cause more irritation, so pat it gently dry.

 4. Your Eye Will Start To Tear As It Tries To Get The Semen Out On Its Own